DanielBMarkham/Info-Ops/manuscript/chapter23.md

 Sometimes these chapters kind of make sense.
 They're grouped around System Abstract functional areas in people's heads.
 You might see "Customer Transactions" or "Governance Auditing".
 People grab together a lot of things they talk about and make chapter headings.

 Sometimes they don't make sense to an outsider, but make sense to the people using them.
 This happens when the chapter titles are more about Structure.
-You'll see "Back-end" as a grouping, or "Cloud Operations"
+You'll see "Back-end" as a grouping, or "Cloud Operations".

 I gotta admit, "Cloud Operations" is a kick-ass title to put stuff under.
 I bet that team does a lot of cool stuff.